-Black and green tea, as well as white and oolong tea, comes from the same plant: Camellia sinensis.
+Black and green tea (as well as white tea and oolong tea) come from the same tea plant: the Camellia sinensis plant.
 But they are processed differently, and these unique processes are what give each type of tea its characteristic color and flavor.

 The longer the fermentation, the darker the color and the deeper the flavor.
 Black tea generally has a smooth, earthy, smoky flavor, sometimes with hints of caramel or nuts, though the taste will vary slightly from one batch to the next.
-Every variety of black tea is different.
+Every variety of black tea (assam, ceylon, earl grey, english breakfast) is different.

 Green tea, on the other hand, is not fermented at all, which is why it retains its green color.
-Sometimes the leaves are steamed right after picking to enhance the color, but otherwise, they are quickly pan-toasted to halt the oxidation process.
+Sometimes the leaves are steamed (aka withering) right after picking to enhance the color, but otherwise they are quickly pan-toasted to halt the oxidation process.